Carlos Gracie Jr.: Personal life

-Carlinhos is one of twenty-one children fathered by Carlos Gracie Sr. He has three children: daughter Caroline, and sons Kayron and Kyan.
-His son Kayron is a black belt under his father and teaches at Gracie Barra Rancho Santa Margarita.
+Carlinhos is one of twenty-one children fathered by Brazilian jiu-jitsu co-founder Carlos Gracie.
+He has three children: daughter Caroline, and sons Kayron and Kyan.
+Kayron is a black belt under his father and is a professor at Gracie Barra Rancho Santa Margarita.
+Gracie is also the founder and director of Gracie Magazine, a monthly Brazilian jiu-jitsu publication.